 - Ongoing liaison with other parties involved in the provision of care and other support services to the tenant.

 All of EHSL’s tenants have access to the same Intensive Housing Management services provided by EHSL.

 This section provides more detailed information about the types of Intensive Housing Management services provided by EHSL.

 It is one of the principal conditions of the tenancy agreement that the tenant pays the rent due.
-If you are unable to pay your rent it is critical that you contact EHSL as soon as possible in order that we can offer support as appropriate.
-Support may involve helping you to claim your full entitlement of Housing Benefit, working out a payment plan and budget, and liaising with your local authority, support provider and other organisations to help you pay your rent on time, every time.Find out more
+If the tenant is unable to pay their rent EHSL can offer support as appropriate.
+Support may involve helping the tenant to claim their full entitlement of Housing Benefit, working out a payment plan and budget, and liaising with the local authority, support provider and other organisations to help the tenant consistently pay their rent in full and on time.Find out more

 Antisocial behaviour is defined as ‘Acting in a manner that caused or was likely to cause harassment, alarm or distress to one or more persons not of the same household‘.
 EHSL takes anti-social behaviour seriously and works with tenants, neighbours, local authorities, police, support providers and other parties to ensure that it is appropriately managed.